adikoul04/CodePath_WEB102/api-dashboard/README.md

 ## Notes

 At first, I was having issues with the API not returning anything.
 I discovered it was due to a Cross-Origin Resource Sharing (CORS) restriction.
 To get past this, I used a development proxy server which sends requests to the actual API endpoint.
-Additionally, I encountered some strange API behavoir (unrecognized make led to returning all cars, model did not work without make) which I had to deal with by writing special cases.
-After I got the initial APi responses working, it was fairly smooth
+Additionally, I encountered some strange API behavior (unrecognized make led to returning all cars, model did not work without make) which I had to deal with by writing special cases.
+After I got the initial API responses working, it was fairly smooth

 ## License